-Another case where security and performance interact is resistance to side-channel attack.
+Another case where security and performance interact is resistance to side-channel attacks.
 Schemes that can be made resistant to side-channel attack at minimal cost are more desirable than those whose performance is severely hampered by any attempt to resist side-channel attacks.
+We further note that optimized implementations that address side-channel attacks (e.g., constant-time implementations) are more meaningful than those which do not.